reficio/p2-maven-plugin/README.md

     </project>
 ```
-There are many more configuration options, but basically that's the thing that you need.
-Now you only have to invoke mvn p2:site in the folder where the pom.xml file is located and when the process finishes your P2 site is ready!
+There are many more config options, but basically that's the thing that you need for now. in order to generate the site invoke the following command 'mvn p2:site' in the folder where the pom.xml file resides.
+When the process finishes your P2 site is ready!

 You will see the following output:
 ```